 Graduate Programs in Pharmacotherapy

-The VCU Department of Pharmacotherapy and Outcomes Science offers the M.S. and Ph.D. degrees in Pharmaceutical Sciences, with specialization in Pharmacotherapy.
+The VCU Department of Pharmacotherapy and Outcomes Science offers M.S. and Ph.D. degrees in Pharmaceutical Sciences, with specialization in Pharmacotherapy.

-Selected students currently enrolled in the Pharm.D. program may elect to enter the School's Combined Degree Program and simultaneously obtain a Pharm.D./Ph.D. degree in Pharmacotherapy.
+Selected students currently enrolled in the Pharm.D. program may elect to enter the School's Dual Degree Program and simultaneously obtain a Pharm.D./Ph.D. degree in Pharmacotherapy.
 Research and scholarship are the main areas of focus for the graduate student.
 While there may be limited opportunity for the graduate student to receive clinical experience in the major advisor's area of interest, the focus of the program is research.

 Graduate Program Admission